From the bedside to the boardroom —

 Credentials & background

-Health Care Project Management: The Intersection of Strategy, People, and Process
+Harvard T.H.
+Chan School of Public Health — Executive Education Health Care Project Management: The Intersection of Strategy, People, and Process

-Project Management Institute (PMI) — Project Management Professional (PMP)
+Project Management Professional (PMP) -

-• CEO & Co-Founder, Evidentia Legal Nursing Group
+CEO & Co-Founder, Evidentia Legal Nursing Group

-How Myrtle can help you
+How Myrtle can help

 If you’re a health system executive or ambulatory care leader: